Chicago College of Osteopathic Medicine at Midwestern University

 International Medicine Programs: CCOM and DOCARE Medical Mission to Guatemala for two weeks every year.
 International rotations are available for fourth-year students with approval of the CCOM Dean’s Office.

 The Chicago College of Osteopathic Medicine considers for admission those students who possess the academic, professional, and personal qualities necessary to become exemplary osteopathic physicians.
 CCOM uses a rolling admissions process in which applications are reviewed and interview decisions are made at regular intervals during the admissions cycle.
 To be competitive within this process, applicants are strongly encouraged to apply early in the admissions cycle.
 All application materials, including the AACOMAS application, MCAT scores (as reported to AACOMAS), two required letters of recommendation, and all supplemental application materials with the application fee must be received in the Office of Admissions on or before March 1.
 Only completed applications received by the Office of Admissions on or before the deadline date will be reviewed for potential enrollment.

 - Primary application service: AACOMAS

-- Submission timing for best consideration: For best consideration, applicants should submit their AACOMAS application at least four weeks prior to this school’s latest filing date.
+- Submission timing for best consideration: For best consideration, applicants should submit their AACOMAS application at least four weeks prior to the deadline.

 CCOM considers those students for admission who possess the academic, professional, and personal qualities necessary to become exemplary osteopathic physicians